fluence-gateway-client

 bin/setup

-bundle exec rspec # tests
+bundle exec fluence-ci lint # rubocop only

-bundle exec rubocop # linting
+bundle exec fluence-ci tests # rspec only

 Contributing guidelines are in CONTRIBUTING.md.